AArenxiaoming/aws-go-developer-guide/doc_source/sqs-example-receive-message.rst

 Receive and Delete a Message from a Queue
 =========================================

-Create a new Go file named :file:`sqs_deletemessage.go`.
+Create a new Go file named :file:`DeleteMessage.go`.

 You must import the relevant Go and |sdk-go| packages by adding the following lines.